-[ Nature of Impac • nature of impac Impacts affect the environment in such a way that natural Low Impacts affect the environment in such a way that natural, cultural 1 and / or social functions and processes are not affected.
-Impacts affect the environment in such a way that natural, 2 Low-Medium cultural 2 and / or social functions and processes are affected insignificantly.
-Medium Impacts affect the environment in such a way that natural, 3 cultural and / or social functions and processes are altered.
-Medium-High Impacts affect the environment in such a way that natural, cultural 4 and / or social functions and processes are severely altered.
-Impacts affect the environment in such a way that natural, cultural High and / or social functions and processes will temporarily 5 or permanently cease.
-Scale/Extent of Impact: Local The impacted area will only extend as far as the activity being conducted, e.g., the activity footprint 1 site Impact occurs within a 20km radius of the site.
-Regional Impact occurs within a 100km radius of the site.
+Noturo of Immer • Nature of Impac Low Impacts affect the environment in such a way that natural, 1 cultural and / or social functions and processes are not affected.
+Low-Medium Impacts affect the environment in such a way that natural, cultural 2 and / or social functions and processes are affected insignificantly.
+Madium Impacts affect the environment in such a way that natural, 2 Medium cultural 3 and / or social functions and processes are altered.
+Medium-High Impacts affect the environment in such a way that natural, 4 incenting in cultural • and / or social functions and processes are severely altered.
+Impacts affect the environment in such a way that natural, cultural High and / or social functions and processes will temporarily 5 or 5 permanently cease.
+Scale/Extent of Local The impacted area will only extend as far as the activity being 1 conducted, e.g., the activity footprint site Impact occurs within a 20km radius of the site.
+RegionalImpact occurs within a 100km radius of the site.
 3 National Impact occurs within South Africa.
-Duration of Impa act: Short-term mitigated through the natural processes in shorter time span.
-Medium-term The impact will last up to the end of the project phases, where after it will be negated.
+4 Duration of Impa act: Short-term The impact will either disappear with mitigation or will be mitigated through the natural processes in shorter time span.
+1 Medium-term The impact will last up to the end of the project phases, where after it will be negated.
 The impact will cease within 5 years if the activity is stopped.
-Long-term The impact will last for the entire operational phase and after the 4 operational life of the operation but will be mitigated by direct human action or by natural processes thereafter.
+Long-term The impact will last for the entire operational phase and after the operational life of the operation but will be mitigated by direct human action or by natural processes thereafter.
 Permanent Intervention will not occur in such a way or in such a time span that the impact can be considered transient.
-5 Щ Frequency of the e Occurrence of the Impact: S. Annually or less 1 D D 6 months Impact occurs at least once in 6 months.
-2 Ш Monthly Impact occurs at least once a month.
-3 SN Weekly Impact occurs at least once a week.
-4 8 Daily Impact occurs daily.
-5 e Occurrence of the impact: PROBABIL CONSEQUENCE Improbable The possibility of the impact materializing is very low either because of design or historic experience.
-1 PRO ITY Probable The possibility of the impact materializing will occur to the extent that provision must be made thereof.
+5 Ц e Occurrence of the Impact: Ž Annually or less Impact occurs at least once in a year or less frequently.
+1 In a 6 months Impact occurs at least once in 6 months.
+2 Ĕ Monthly Impact occurs at least once a month.
+3 ž Weekly Impact occurs at least once a week.
+4 ບ ບ Daily Impact occurs daily.
+5 Probability of th e Occurrence of the impact: PROBABIL CONSEQUENCE Improbable The possibility of the impact materializing is very low either because of design or historic experience.
+1 PRC ITY Probable The possibility of the impact materializing will occur to the extent that provision must be made thereof.
 2